 The ASA Board may accept applications submitted after these deadlines, contingent on the number of applications or other executive board duties.
 Email email@example.com with questions.

 Group Recognition Process

 Currently, there are approximately 450 student groups at MIT.
 When recognizing new student groups, the ASA looks to recognize groups that will bring something novel to MIT student life in the long term.
 The ASA policies and philosophy about group recognition can be found in the ASA Recognition Procedures document.
-(Please note this document is outdated and will be updated in the fall 2019 term.)

 In particular, the ASA looks to recognize groups that will be long-term sustainable, rather than to give legitimacy to particular projects.
 The group recognition process can be slow, and projects which are seeking immediate status and use of the MIT name and resources will be disappointed.
 While different for every group, the process usually takes at least several weeks, and can take up to a few months or (in extreme cases) half a year or more.